lawrencechernin/agentic_alzheimer_analyzer/README.md

 ## 🎯 Overview

-The Agentic Alzheimer's Analyzer is a revolutionary open-source framework that democratizes advanced Alzheimer's research through autonomous AI agents.
-This system transforms cognitive assessment data analysis from a months-long expert process into hours of autonomous computation, making sophisticated research capabilities accessible to any researcher worldwide.
+The Agentic Alzheimer's Analyzer is an open-source framework that democratizes advanced Alzheimer's research through autonomous AI agents.
+This system streamlines cognitive assessment data analysis from a months-long expert process into hours of autonomous computation, making sophisticated research capabilities accessible to researchers.

 ### Core Value Proposition
 - **Research Acceleration**: Reduces analysis time from months to hours